Aashishsharma/Learnings/MongoDB/Mongo.md

 it is **"_id": "ObjectId("234234cdaa4322243234")"**

 #### Adding subdocuments
-If post collection has a comments field, it can be a dub document (nested object) or a separate collection
+If post collection has a comments field, it can be a sub document (nested object) or a separate collection
 But what is preferred?
 ```javascript
 db.posts.update({title: 'new post'},